PDF Print E-mail

 If I donate to the project, how is the money used?

-Donations are used to offset the production costs of the DVD, to support marketing efforts and to allow us to distribute copies to organizations or people where need may exceed the ability to pay the full price for the product.
+Donations are used to allow us to distribute copies of the cookbook and/or DVD's to organizations or people where need may exceed the ability to pay the full price for the program.
+This includes offsetting the production costs of the DVDs, as well as marketing costs to reach people or organizations who could benefit from the program.

 Can I buy just one of the DVDs?